bsc-dom/dataclay/PUBLISH.md

         --build-arg PYTHON_VERSION=3.10-bullseye --push .
         ```

-6. Publish the release to PyPI:
+6. Publish the release distribution to PyPI:

     ```bash
     # Create and source new virtual environment